crazyscot/qcp/README.md

 * Interactive file transfer (akin to `ftp`)
 * Smart file copy using the `rsync` protocol or similar (send only the sections you need to)
 * Graphical interface for ftp mode
-* Review the protocol and perhaps pivot to using capnp RPC
 * Bind a daemon to a fixed port, for better firewall/NAT traversal properties but at the cost of having to implement user authentication.
 * _The same thing we do every night, Pinky.
 We try to take over the world!_